SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Monitoring Jobs
 ================

-The **History** tab is where you can see when was the last time your Job was executed, when's the next time it will be executed and the execution status.
+The **History** tab is your go-to for checking the last execution time, the next scheduled execution, and the current status of your Job.

 Job status may be one of four options: